nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ## About TeachMeSenpai

-TeachMeSenpai is a **desktop app targeted at teaching assistants who have many students to keep track of.** It is tailored to assist the user in monitoring their students' progress, and details.
+TeachMeSenpai is a **desktop app targeted at NUS teaching assistants who have many students to keep track of.** It is tailored to assist you in monitoring your students' progress, and details.

-As a teaching assistant, you can easily view and edit your student's details on the go.
+As a teaching assistant, you can add all your students' particulars, make notes about them, quickly navigate through your long list of students and so much more!
+If using our app seems daunting to you at first, don't worry, we even have an [autocomplete feature](#autocompletion) to guide you through every step of the way!
 Tailored to fast-typist, TeachMeSenpai is built around a **Command Line Interface (CLI)**, complete with an **autocomplete** feature to help you manage your students quicker than a traditional point-and-click app can.

 ## About this User Guide